Increase attendance with these virtual event email templates.

 Ever bought a meal from McDonald’s and seen ads for an upcoming blockbuster film on the box?
 If so, you’ve experienced one of the most famous examples of cross-promotion, from one of the first companies to do it successfully.
 Cross-promoting your online event with a related product or service can be a great opportunity to break new ground with a completely new audience, so, again, don’t be afraid to think outside of the box when brainstorming potential team-ups.

 We can’t talk about promotion without mentioning social media, which has become a giant player in the digital marketing game.
-Below are some ways you can leverage social media marketing to your advantage.
+Below are some ways you can leverage social media in your virtual event marketing campaign.

 This may seem obvious, but a surprisingly high number of people seem to forget (or underestimate) the power of promoting an event on their own social media pages.
 Even if you haven’t built up a big following, “pinning” a post about your webinar or event to the top of your social pages will still help it reach the eyes of any casual visitors.
 You don’t need to dispense a lot of time or effort; a two-sentence tweet or post is 100 times better than nothing.
 We recommend posting an initial announcement across all of your platforms and then following it up a few days later with a reminder.
 Try not to oversaturate your followers with plugs, or you’ll end up losing more engagement than you gain.